ringwormGO-organization/ringOS/Documentation.md

 # Modules
 [Modules](https://github.com/ringwormGO-organization/ringOS/blob/main-and-beta-things/ringOS-Beta17/Modules.txt) are for customizing ringOS.

-You can currently personalize by [official modules](https://github.com/ringwormGO-organization/ringOS/blob/main-and-beta-things/ringOS-Beta17/Modules.txt) printing text in kernel.cpp.
+You can currently personalize the operating system output by using the provided [official modules](https://github.com/ringwormGO-organization/ringOS/blob/main-and-beta-things/ringOS-Beta17/Modules.txt)  and printing text in kernel.cpp.

-Fell free to customize some other parts like panic.cpp
+Feel free to customize some other parts like panic.cpp as appropriate for your use case.

 ### License for modules
-USE THIS MODULES FOR PRIVATE USE
+The modules provided for customization are intended for private, non-commerical use only.

-IF YOU PLANNING USE THIS MODULES TO MODIFICATE ringOS AND PUBLISH ringOS PLEASE ASK ringwormGO FOR PERMISSION
+IF YOU PLANNING USE THESE MODULES TO MODIFY ringOS AND PUBLISH ringOS AS YOUR OWN DISTRIBUTION, PERMISSION MUST FIRST BE OBTAINED FROM ringwormGO.
 ___

 # Other

-If you have problem or idea create **issue**.
+If you have problems or ideas plese create an **issue**.

-For contributiing create **Pull Request**.
+To contribute to ringOS, please create a **Pull Request**.

 This documentation will continue improving based on new features in ringOS.